jampe/kp2bw/README.md

 # KP2BW - KeePass 2.x to Bitwarden Converter

 This tool helps to convert existing KeePass databases to Bitwarden accounts.
-This tool brings the following advantages over the bitwarden importer:
+It provides the following advantages compared to the importer by the bitwarden project:

 * **Import the all the data without having it ever touching the disk in unencrypted form** .
 Note: as attachments must be stored on disk prior to upload, those files will be on the disk during the upload phase.
 The files are removed from disk after uploading.
 * **Resolve KeePass reference entries**(username and password only) in a "Bitwarden" way.
 For each entry with a reference field, the following happens: